anshuldante/ai-ds-ml-practical/machine-learning-and-ai-foundations-decision-trees/readme.md

   * ![Female part of the generated CHAID tree](images/female_part_generated_CHAID_tree.png)
   * A few observations are:
     * Although the overall survival rate is 38%, 75% of the females have survived.
-    * Within that group all 57 females <=24 years of age have a 100% survival rate.
+    * Within that group all 57 females of <= 24 years of age have a 100% survival rate.
     * Node 9 here could easily be the result of an over-fitting tree, and that it could just be happening because of the small sample size, since node 8 & 10 both have almost 100% survival rate.
   * ![Male part of the generated CHAID tree](images/male_part_generated_CHAID_tree.png)
   * A few observations are: